rocket-pool/RPIPs/assets/rpip-10/expense_2.md

 ## Rationale
 There was a mismatch between the actual budget (in RPIP) and the intent (in vote text) as explained in <https://dao.rocketpool.net/t/intended-vs-actual-budget-mismatch-in-rpip-10/2053?u=valdorff>.
+To get the amounts we "intended" as we shifted from 15% of inflation to 22% of inflation, we can calculate `new_share = (old_share*.15)/.22`.
+For the IMC, this gets us 34%, instead of the 27% we've been using.
+For the GMC, this gets us 20.5% instead of the 16% we've been using.

 This expense compensates the difference during periods affected before the budget was updated.